vaqqq/nxt-client-lite/README.md

 ### Swapper

-Path: `%appData%/Roaming/holy/HolySwapper`
+Path: `%appData%/Roaming/nxt/NXTSwapper`

 Insert your CSS files here to apply them in-game.
 Name the game CSS as `main_custom` and the hub CSS as `social_custom`.

 #### Client

-Allows you to choose one of the CSS's that are built into the Holy.
+Allows you to choose one of the CSS's that are built into the client.

 <a href="https://github.com/vaqqq/nxt-client-lite">
   <img src="images/clicss.png" alt="Built-in CSS Setting" width="512" height="88">